added 11/05/2016 by Greg Thurston

 3. Terrible Play in April Leads to 7-17 Start

 Bad base-running, fielding errors, and poor pitching were a constant as the Astros dropped 17 of 24 games in April.
 In 14.8% of the season's schedule the Astros committed 20.8% of their errors and 20.5% of their caught stealings.
-The pitching staff posted an April ERA of 4.97, which was a full run higher than their ERA for the next five months.
+The pitching staff posted an April ERA of 4.97, which was a full run higher than their ERA over the next five months.

 It was as if the players took the field expecting to win instead of playing to win.